 We are raising awareness and continually taking time to invest in educating our staff in order to recognise the risks of modern slavery and human trafficking in our business and supply chains.
-We have made good progress in this area, rolling out new training which will be repeated for all staff annually (with necessary updates) to ensure we remain vigilant.
+We have made good progress in this area, rolling out training and this will be repeated for all staff annually (with necessary updates) to ensure we remain vigilant.

 7. Further actions and sign-off